praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br><br>

 ***What does it do?***
-- Adds a new doctor to the *doctors list* in Docedex.
+- Adds a new doctor to the *Doctors List* in Docedex.

 ***Examples***
 - `add-doc n/John Doe p/98765432 e/johnd@example.com s/Cardiology y/5 t/surgeon`